 Freddie Mac is the Master Servicer under the Pooling and Servicing Agreement and retains control of the servicing of the Mortgage Loans in the Trust.
 As of the Closing Date, all of the Mortgage Loans will be serviced by various Underlying Servicers in accordance with the Servicing Requirements.
 As the Master Servicer, we generally will supervise and monitor each Underlying Servicer's overall servicing performance and compliance with the Servicing Requirements.
-On each Distribution Date, the Master Servicer is required to make or cause to be made (i) principal and interest advances on delinquent Mortgage Loans for Mortgage Loans that are less than 180 days delinquent as of the applicable Delinquency Determination Date, (ii) certain servicing advances pursuant to the terms of the Pooling and Servicing Agreement and (iii) any Forgiveness Advances as may be required or permitted under law, regulatory action or policy in the future.
+On each Distribution Date, the Master Servicer is required to make or cause to be made (i) principal and interest advances on delinquent Mortgage Loans for Mortgage Loans that are less than 180 days delinquent as of the applicable Delinquency Determination Date, (ii) certain servicing advances pursuant to the terms of the Pooling and Servicing Agreement, (iii) payments of any Mortgage Insurance Credit Amounts to the extent not received from the related mortgage insurance company and (iv) any Forgiveness Advances as may be required or permitted under law, regulatory action or policy in the future.

 On each Master Servicer Remittance Date, the Master Servicer is required to forward, advance or pay for each Mortgage Loan that is not a Stop Advance Loan, interest equal to one-twelfth of the Trust Mortgage Rate multiplied by the Stated Principal Balance of such Mortgage Loan as of the preceding Distribution Date.
 Such interest will be calculated without regard to curtailments, prepayments in full, or reinstatements made by any mortgagor during the Curtailment Period or the Prepayment in Full Period, as applicable.
 With respect to any Mortgage Loan, interest due from the Master Servicer to the Trust in excess of interest received from the mortgagor or Underlying Servicer arising from curtailments, prepayments in full or reinstatements ("Compensating Interest") will not be reimbursable to the Master Servicer.
-Conversely, interest received on a Mortgage Loan from a mortgagor or an Underlying Servicer in excess of interest due from the Master Servicer.
+Conversely, interest received on a

-arising from a Mortgage Loan having a higher unpaid principal balance relative to its Stated Principal Balance will be retained by the Master Servicer and will be a permitted withdrawal from the Collection Account.
+Mortgage Loan from a mortgagor or an Underlying Servicer in excess of interest due from the Master Servicer arising from a Mortgage Loan having a higher unpaid principal balance relative to its Stated Principal Balance will be retained by the Master Servicer and will be a permitted withdrawal from the Collection Account.